-The simple answer is Yes, But there are certain tax obligations.
+The simple answer is Yes, medical insurance is tax-deductible.
+But there are certain tax obligations.
 If a company is paying for the private medical insurance of an employee or a director, this will be regarded as an allowable expense for the company/Business and the company will get corporation tax relief on premiums.

-Private medical insurance provided to employees or director will be considered as Benefit in Kind, so employees pay tax and national insurance (NI) on premiums.
+Is private health insurance tax-deductible in the UK is a very common question.
+Private medical insurance provided to employees or directors will be considered as Benefit in Kind, so employees pay tax and national insurance (NI) on premiums.

 Obligations when your employee arranges treatment or insurance, but you pay the provider

-For small companies with the sole director, we do not recommend to take insurance from the company as you might end up paying more than what you will save.
+For small companies with the sole director, we do not recommend taking directors health insurance from the company as you might end up paying more than what you will save.
 An accountant will charge you a fee to complete P11D, and then you will have to pay tax & N.I on the premiums as well.

 Say the yearly premium is £1000, this will save you £190 in terms of corporation tax, but typically an accountant will charge you £100 to £150 plus vat to complete P11d and then tax & N.I will be on top.
 Therefore, it may be worth paying for medical insurance personally rather than from the Limited company.